HirbodBehnam/MTProtoProxyInstaller/README.md

 Official proxy can serve about 10000 to 16000 connections per core.
 ## Python Script
+### COMPATIBILITY NOTE
+**Current Python script does not support Centos any more.**
+You can get the latest version which supports it from [here](https://raw.githubusercontent.com/HirbodBehnam/MTProtoProxyInstaller/4dfad402915ee612332a171c919dcd90132de643/MTProtoProxyInstall.sh).
 ### Install
 On your server run
 ```bash